Profile Photo

 During the 2000s I traveled to faraway lands as a photographer.
 National Geographic licensed an image on several occasions.
 Click here to see my travel photography archives.
 In 2008 I designed jewelry using beads from artisans from around the world, a collaboration, if you will.
 The beads were part of traditions handed down for generations.
 That jewelry grew out of a fascination with exotic lands, which began in 1952, when my grandmother took me to Morocco (and Europe) as a teenager.
 In 2013 I worked with polymer clay as a fine art jewelry medium.
 In 2016 I returned to textiles.
 I designed and created wearable art which gave me the opportunity to mix textiles, both ethnic and contemporary.
 “Secret Pockets” also came into being at this time.

 In 2022, I opened a new studio at MarinMOCA campus.
+In 2025 it became the Novato Arts Center campus..
 I began combining antique ethnic embroidery with contemporary fabrics and created my Desert Jewel series of jewelry.

-Current mediums in my studio are ethnic jewelry, fiber/textiles –”Secret Pockets,” and my archival travel photography.
+In 2025 I began designing a series of small wall art quilt studies.
+Other mediums in my studio are ethnic jewelry, fiber/textile –”Secret Pockets,” and my archival travel photography.
 Come visit!
 Please follow me on instagram: @annbrooksstudio

 Art Medium(s)